-Whether you are looking to get out of dodge before school starts or you are dreaming of future family vacations, we’ve got some kid-friendly vacation rentals for you.
+Whether you are looking to get out of dodge ASAP or you are dreaming of future family vacations, we’ve got some kid-friendly vacation rentals for you.
 These nearby Airbnb rentals are perfect for families and some are big enough to bring along the grandparents as well.
 We’ve got rental homes on the beach, pet-friendly rentals and even a train caboose in the redwoods.
 Pack your bags and book your stay today!

 Train Caboose in the Redwoods